jefferislab/OctaveSupport/README.md

     [idx, dst] = annoctsearch (data, query, k, epsl, asm)

 annoctsearch allows a dxN set of query points to be matched against a dxM set of data points.
 The library currently defaults to float (single) input and output but can be compiled to expect double data.
-Queries are fast - self

 [ann]: http://www.cs.umd.edu/~mount/ANN/
 [oct]: http://www.gnu.org/software/octave/